CollectionBuilder/cb-docs/docs/software/git.md

 ## Configure Git

-Once Git is installed, we need to configure your information, so that it can connect with your GitHub account.
+Once Git is installed, we need to configure your information, so that it can connect with your GitHub account--this only has to be done once!
-Since Git is a command line application, we will need to open a terminal to give it commands.
+Since Git is a command line application, we will need to open a terminal to give it commands:

 - On Windows, search for "Git Bash."
 - On Mac and Linux, search for "terminal."